Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Singular value thresholding

 This means that the new expectation values can be obtained by operating on the target state with $U^\dagger$, namely $U^\dagger \rho U \equiv \rho^\prime$.
 This is exactly what the optical (Rabi pulses) and magnetic (field gradient pulses) operations achieve.
-We include the Gaussian fluctuations adopted for the zero point of the magnetic field (see Results) into all our numerical implementations of $U$.
-At this stage, the diagonal elements of $\rho^\prime$ simply give a probability distribution for the QGM snapshots, {\it e.g.} $\rho^\prime_{11}$ is the probability of obtaining $|\uparrow \cdots \uparrow\rangle$, $\rho^\prime_{22}$ is the probability of obtaining $|\uparrow \cdots \uparrow \downarrow\rangle$, etc. In the numerical simulations, we draw a sufficient number (denoted ``reps'') of snapshots from this distribution to evaluate each family of expectation values $\langle \tilde{M}^{\alpha\beta}_{\bm{a}}(q)\rangle$.
+We include the Gaussian fluctuations adopted for the zero point of the magnetic field (see Sec.~\ref{sec:realworld}) into all our numerical implementations of $U$.
+At this stage, the diagonal elements of $\rho^\prime$ simply give a probability distribution for the QGM snapshots, {\it e.g.} $\rho^\prime_{11}$ is the probability of obtaining $|\uparrow \cdots \uparrow\rangle$, $\rho^\prime_{22}$ is the probability of obtaining $|\uparrow \cdots \uparrow \downarrow\rangle$, etc. In the numerical simulations, we draw a sufficient number (denoted ``reps'') of snapshots from this distribution to evaluate each family of expectation values $\langle \tilde{M}^{\alpha\beta}_{\bm{a}}(q)\rangle$. {In statistics and probability theory, ``reps'' is basically the sample complexity of learning the distribution; for a fixed distance to the true distribution (measured by the $l_1$ distance, the classical equivalent of the trace distance), it is expected to scale linearly with $d$ \cite{canonne-20}.
+This is compensated by the fact that the number of obtained independent expectation values also has the same scaling.}